syncfusion-content/blazor-docs/blazor/scheduler/timescale.md

 The template option is available to allow customization of time slots which are as follows,

 * `MajorSlotTemplate` - The template option to be applied for major time slots.
-Here, the template accepts HTML Element as template design and then the parsed design is displayed onto the time cells.
+Here, the template accepts HTMLElement as template design and then the parsed design is displayed onto the time cells.
 The time details can be accessed within this template.
 * `MinorSlotTemplate` - The template option to be applied for minor time slots.
-Here, the template accepts HTML Element as template design and then the parsed design is displayed onto the time cells.
+Here, the template accepts HTMLElement as template design and then the parsed design is displayed onto the time cells.
 The time details can be accessed within this template.

 ```cshtml
 @using Syncfusion.Blazor.Schedule